Research & Academic Volunteer Opportunities

 OHSU Green Team - Recycling Center

-Commitment Requirements: At least 40 hours total (no duration specified).
+Commitment Requirements: At minimum 40 hours total (no duration specified).
 1 year commitment preferred.

 For more information visit the Green Team website.